Governance

 Procurement and Environmental Risks

-• Performance is vulnerable to fluctuations in raw material prices and exchange rates
+• Performance may be negatively affected by fluctuations in raw material prices and exchange rates

 • Deficiencies in ESG could harm our performance and reputation